RTEdbg/RTEgetData/Readme.md

 * **OpenOCD for ST-LINK**: No known problems with the RTEgetData utility if the OpenOCD GDB server is properly configured.
 See the OpenOCD on ST-LINK example below.

 * **OpenOCD for JTAG on ESP32**: <br>
-The GDB server stops the code execution in the embedded system as soon as RTEgetData connects to it via the TCP/IP protocol.
+The ESP-IDF GDB server stops the code execution in the embedded system as soon as RTEgetData connects to it via the TCP/IP protocol.
 No workaround has been found yet.
+A serial communication can be used instead - see [instructions for the ESP32](https://github.com/RTEdbg/RTElib/tree/master/Portable/Timer/ESP32/Readme.md).

 ||
 |:--------------|